 - Making a payment on an old debt, the statute of limitations period is restarted

 - The SOL start clock starts all over again

-- Even if consumers makes a $5 dollar, this reactivates the DLA
+- Even if consumers make a $5 dollar, this reactivates the DLA

 - The statute of limitations period gets a fresh start

-- Bottom line is not to pay or contact old debt collectors or creditors and hope that statute of limitations period expires
+The bottom line is not to pay or contact old debt collectors or creditors and hope that the statute of limitations period expires.

 Note Statute Of Limitations On Debt

 Please note that not all debt collectors will stop their debt collection activities just because the statute of limitations period has expired.

 - Debt collectors are ruthless and will try to get consumers to pay

 - They will still try to collect on debts that they know the SOL period has expired